-The tax code itself specifies that the election to use the deferral method is treated as a method of accounting.
-(Tax code Section 451(c)(2)(B).)
+The Code itself specifies that the election to use the deferral method is treated as a method of accounting.
 The proposed regulations do not contain applicable procedures for a taxpayer to use to adopt the deferral method.
-In the preamble, however, the IRS specified that the rules in Rev. Proc.
-2004-34 will continue to apply for taxpayers to adopt the deferral method.
+In the preamble, however, the IRS specified that the rules in Revenue Procedure 2004-34 will continue to apply for taxpayers to adopt the deferral method.
 In general, the adoption of the deferral method is an "automatic change."
 This means that while a taxpayer must file an IRS Form 3115 to adopt the deferral method, it need not wait for IRS approval to begin using the method.
-(Rev. Proc.
-2004-34, sections 8.02 and 8.04(1).)